jaspercayne/MC_Utils/README.md

 # MC_Utils
-Various tools I use to help with Minecraft server administration
+Various tools I use to help with Minecraft server administration.
+Pull requests with additional tools or optimizations (I don't know the first thing about Python, this is my first real go at it) are absolutely welome.
+Let's make a solid toolkit for server admins everywhere!

 ## Requirements:
 Python 3.x